wearetriple/dotnet-defaults/Patterns/DependencyInjection.md

 # Dependency Injection

-Dependency Injection (DI) forms the basis of most of the applications build within Triple.
-It removes the burden of knowing how to construct and new-up dependencies and allows classes to simply ask for stuff and get it from the DI container.
+Dependency Injection (DI) forms the basis of most applications built within Triple.
+It allows classes to specify what other objects they need (their dependencies) in their constructor signature, which will then be provided by the DI container.
+This moves the burden of knowing how to compose them out of the class itself.

 ## Fundamentals